corex/lmodel/README.md

 a builder or implementing an interface.

 This rewrite contains changes that will break your code.
 The configuration has changed, but it should be easy to convert to the new version.
-To config file has been renamed to "lmodel.php" so it is easy to compare changes.
+The config file has been renamed to "lmodel.php" so it is easy to compare changes.

 It is no longer possible to specify guarded fields from the command line.
 However,